kelleyan-pixel/higher-order-regression-adjustment/README.md

 See `requirements.txt`: SymPy and NumPy (the latter only for `examples/verify_moments.py`).

-## Extending this code

-Not yet included, but a natural next addition: the Monte Carlo rate tests and level tests from Appendix A.9.

 ## Citation

 If you use this code, please cite the paper: